cybertraining-dsc/fa20-523-327/project/project.md

 When diving deeper into the dataset there are clear preferences for videos under certain categories.
 Entertainment, Music, and Howto & Style categories dominate the trend for categories.
 This can be an indicator for Youtube's preferance of the type of content they want to mainstream on the website.

+Figures 8-10

+The figures shown are the first three results of a video within their category.
+Taking a look at the title and comparing them to their category several videos appear to not really fit within their category.
+It can be interpreted the videos within the entertainment and howto & style categories do not have clear guidelines.
+However, the music category explictily only has videos based on music specifically most videos under music are music videos from popular artists.

 Many channels can consistently reach the trending section on a weekly basis.
 It appears Youtube tries to diversify and promote unique channels on the trending section.

 | Channel Title | Number of trended videos |